opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Replication.md

 case of the SMAReplicationSetup jobs, the CreatePullSubscriptionOnPublisher job and CreatePullSubscriptionOnSubscriber job are active by default.
-If Push Replication will be set up, then modify the job\'s frequencies to disable the Pull jobs and to enable the CreatePushSubscriptionOnPublisher job.
+If Push Replication will be set up, then modify the job's frequencies to disable the Pull jobs and to enable the CreatePushSubscriptionOnPublisher job.